Towards Sub-millisecond Latency Real-Time Speech Enhancement Models on Hearables: Abstract

 \section{Abstract}

 Low latency models are critical for real-time speech enhancement applications, such as hearing aids and hearables.
 However, the sub-millisecond latency space for resource-constrained hearables remains underexplored.
 We demonstrate speech enhancement using a computationally efficient minimum-phase FIR filter, enabling sample-by-sample processing to achieve mean algorithmic latency of 0.32 ms to 1.25 ms. With a single microphone, we observe a mean SI-SDRi of 4.1 dB.
 The approach shows generalization with a DNSMOS increase of 0.2 on unseen audio recordings.
-We use a lightweight LSTM-based model of 644k parameters to generate FIR taps.
-We benchmark that our system can run on low-power DSP with 388 MIPS and mean end-to-end latency of 3.35 ms. We provide a comparison with baseline low-latency spectral masking techniques.
+We use a lightweight LSTM-based model of 626k parameters to generate FIR taps.
+Using a real hardware implementation on a low-power DSP, our system can run with 376 MIPS and a mean end-to-end latency of 3.35 ms. In addition, we provide a comparison with existing low-latency spectral masking techniques.
 We hope this work will enable a better understanding of latency and can be used to improve the comfort and usability of hearables.